friendofdog/se-docs/linux/named.md

 Below are the default locations for files and directories used by named.

 `/etc/named.conf`: Main configuration file, which declares zones handled by this DNS server.
+On Ubuntu 18.04, this file is located at `/etc/bind`.

 `/var/named`: For zone files.
 When a zone file location is declared, it is done so relative to this directory.
 Can be overwritten in the config file.